canonical/open-documentation-academy/multipass/Linux.md

 Just like that, you've got a web server running in a Multipass instance!

 You can use this web server locally for any kind of local development or testing.
-If however, you want to access this web server from the internet (For instance, a different computer), you need an instance that is exposed to the external network.
+If however, you want to access this web server from the internet (for instance, a different computer), you need an instance that is exposed to the external network.

 <a href="#heading--launch-from-a-blueprint-to-run-docker-containers"><h3 id="heading--launch-from-a-blueprint-to-run-docker-containers">Launch from a Blueprint to run Docker containers</h3></a>